• Dr. and Mrs. Cherry - Highly-educated, long-term prudent investors who desire clarity in their retirement plan to continue to be faithful stewards.

 • Invest wisely and ensure that her portfolio is measured against established benchmarks

-• Trim down the number of accounts she owned.
-She knew further consolidation would help her track investments more easily and reduce stress.
+• Trim down the number of accounts.
+She know further consolidation will allow her to more easily track her investments and reduce stress.

 • To take her required minimum distributions (RMDs) the right way.
-She knew she needed to take them soon and manage taxes and risks properly.
+She knows she needs to take them soon, while managing taxes and risks properly.

 • For her assets to pass smoothly to her children, minimizing trouble and taxes when she is gone.